Genesis 2:17. but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.

 What exactly did the tree of knowledge offer?
 It offered a moral system.
 A religion.
-Judgment based on how good or bad you are.
+Self-righteousness based on how good or how bad you are.
 This is why most people believe that when you die God will judge your good against your bad.
 So keep the ten commandments.
 Follow the eight-fold path.
 Practice the five pillars.
 Build up good karma.
 Be a good Christian.
 Then die and hope your good was good enough.

 Ironically we all love this system.
 All of us default to it.
 Why?
 Because it offers us control.
 “If I do good, I get good.
 If I do bad, I get bad.”
 Simple.

 But this way of life is death.
 For in the day that you eat of it you shall surely die.
 Or literally – “dying you will die.”

 A life where you get to be your own moral compass, your own decider of truth, your own god, actually just produces a slow death inside of you as you move farther and farther away from God’s life of grace.
 A death that comes from having to constantly figure your own life out, have all the answers, always get it right.
 A death from never knowing if your good was good enough or if your bad can ever be overcome.
 A slow death as you wonder, “Why if I’m so good is my life so hard?”
 A slow death from the despair or pride that comes when you alone are your only source of righteousness.

 Living or dying.
 This is our same choice today.
 Christ came to show us what living truly is.
 Not self-determination, but self-sacrifice.
 Not independence, but dependence upon God’s grace.
 Not earning a good judgment by our good deeds, but receiving the judgment of Christ’s cross and the justification of his resurrected life.
 Not by trying to live as Jesus (another form of self-righteousness), but by receiving the love of Jesus.
 Then allowing Jesus to live out his love through you.
 That’s “to live is Christ.”

 In what ways are you trying to control your life with a system of good and evil?